 In other words, he’s been practical.
 He’s been conflict-averse.
 He’s been taking the slow and steady, “whenever my daughter’s ready” approach to relationship integration.

 I’m not defending him or agreeing with him.
 I’m just trying to explain what he’s probably thinking.

 His kid always comes first.
 That makes sense for six months.
 Maybe even one year.
 But if this guy wants to get married and start a new family with you, he’s going to have to take his balls back from his daughter.

 It’s much easier said than done, but it’s imperative if you two are going to have a chance.

 When I became a Dad, I read a book that taught about the dangers of “child-centered” parenting, which is to say “doing whatever the child wants to keep him/her happy.”
 I take a parent-centered approach: Mom and Dad had a life before you existed; we’re still going to have a life as you grow up.

 Instead of giving him a fiery ultimatum, how about you figure out how to support him as he summons up the courage to be the bad cop?

 As a parent, you can’t let the inmates run the asylum, no matter how much you want to be liked.
+Loving them does not mean that they will always come first.
 Your boyfriend has given control of his life to his daughter, who has a completely different set of self-interests than her father.
 Unless he chooses to take it back, I agree with you: you’d be better off with someone with the guts to stand up to his little girl.
 But instead of giving him a fiery ultimatum, how about you figure out how to support him as he summons up the courage to be the bad cop?
 Don’t play the “It’s her vs. me” game.
 You’ll probably lose that.
 Let him know that for HIS own happiness, he has to be more assertive in setting boundaries with his daughter.